Vikram-1122/Flight-Price-Predictions-project/README.md

 #### API Endpoints
 The model service API exposes the following endpoints:
-- **POST /predict-json**: Makes predictions based on flight data provided in JSON format.
-- **POST /predict-file**: Allows users to upload a `.csv` file for bulk predictions.
+- **POST /predict**: Makes predictions based on flight data provided in JSON format as well as Allows users to upload a `.csv` file for bulk predictions.
 - **GET /past-predictions**: Retrieves past predictions along with the input features used.

 ---